 Billing Information

 Financial and academic dates and deadlines may differ.
-The information in this section is financial; academic dates and deadlines are available in mybradley.bradley.edu.
+The information in this section is financial; academic dates and deadlines are available at mybradley.bradley.edu.
 Students in Distance Learning Programs, please refer to myonline.bradley.edu.

 Fall/Spring Semester Financial Course Load

-Total course load at the end of the second week (Fall: September 8, 2023 and Spring: February 2, 2024) will be considered by the Controller’s Office as the student’s semester course load base.
-Classes added after these dates will increase the semester course load base (This includes late registration for mini and modular courses).
+Total course load at the end of the second week (Fall: September 6, 2024 and Spring: February 7, 2025) will be considered by the Bursar’s Office as the student’s semester course load base.
+Classes added after these dates will increase the semester course load base.

-For example: On September 14th a student is registered for 15 hours.
+For example: On September 8 a student is registered for 15 hours.
 This is the student's semester base load.
-On September 25th the student drops a three credit hour course - the semester base load remains at 15 credit hours.
-On October 1st the student adds a three credit hour class.
+On September 25 the student drops a three-credit hour course — the semester base load remains at 15 credit hours.
+On October 1 the student adds a three-credit hour class.
 The base load increases to 18 hours and the student is charged for the two extra hours.

-Course fees, course surcharges, health fees and activity fees are not prorated or refundable.
+University fees, course fees and course surcharges are not prorated or refundable.

 Students with Tuition Remission